ressuman/Next-Messages-And-Chat-Upload-Project/README.md

 ## Overview

 The **Messaging & Chat Upload App** is a dynamic web application designed to facilitate seamless communication between users through messaging and chat features.
 The app allows users to send and receive messages and includes the capability to upload and share files within the chat environment.
-This project is built using Next.js with a focus on server-side rendering, dynamic routing, and efficient data management using SQLite.
+This project is built using Next.js with a focus on server-side rendering, dynamic routing, and efficient data management using Supabase.

 ## Table of Contents